 You could take a plan with a short early repayment charge period.

-The shortest ERC period on a lifetime mortgage is currently eight years.
+The shortest ERC period on a lifetime mortgage is currently four years.
 With the longest ERC period on a fixed early repayment charge plan being fifteen years.

 Or you could look to an exemption that you could use to avoid paying an ERC altogether!